openmopac/mopac/README.md

 `./mopac-x.y.z-linux.run install --accept-licenses --confirm-command --root type_installation_directory_here`

 For more information on command-line installation, see the [Qt Installer Framework Documentation](https://doc.qt.io/qtinstallerframework/ifw-cli.html).

+Linux installations without a desktop environment may not have the shared libraries required for the graphical installers, and a minimal tarball is available for Linux users as an alternative.

+The minimum glibc version required for the precompiled version of MOPAC on Linux is 2.17.

 ### Package managers